mailpile/python-passcrow/docs/SERVER_HOWTO.md

     su - passcrow
     crontab -e

-Then add the following line to the end of the user's `crontab`:
+Then add the following **as a single line** (it is split below for clarity) to the end of the user's `crontab`:

-    15 *  * * *  python3 -m passcrow.server cleanup /etc/passcrow/server_config.py
+    5,20,35,50 *  * * *  python3 -m passcrow.server cleanup
+        /etc/passcrow/server_config.py
+        >/home/passcrow/www/storage-stats.json

+If you would rather not publish the storage stats, redirect the output to `/dev/null` instead.